FarsetLabs/farsetlabs.github.io/coronavirus.md

 **Coming in to the space is conditional on attending COVID-19 onboarding and agreeing to our [return policy].**

-**Guidance for running events and setting up remote participation will be available closer to step 5.**

 * **✅ Visitors:                                Yes, members can bring up to 4 guests under their supervision.**
 * **✅ Members:                                 Yes**
 * **✅ Public events:                           Yes, small in person public events up to 15 people with remote participation support**